MMWARRIOR03/Resum-/Resume.md

 - **Competitive Programming**:
   Solved problems on LeetCode.
-  3-star Java rating on HackerRank.
+  4-star Java rating on HackerRank.

 - **Hackathons**:
-  Participated in multiple college-level hackathons and coding competitions, showcasing teamwork and rapid prototyping skills.
+  Participated in multiple hackathons and coding competitions, showcasing teamwork and rapid prototyping skills.